All About Online Counseling

 How can I prepare for an online counseling session?

-Our hope is that this short blog has helped you to better understand online counseling.
+Our hope is that this short blog has helped you to better understand this.
 If you have any questions about online counseling or the services we offer, please reach out to your current counselor or contact us here (insert link: https://garrettcounseling.com/contact-us/ ).

 Novotney, A. (2017, February).
 A growing wave of online therapy. (apa.org/monitor)